johnleee/mark/README.md

 3.3 [Store Locator API CURL Call](#34-store-locator-api-curl-call) <br/>
 3.5 [Recipe Products API CURL Call](#35-recipe-products-api-curl-call) <br/>
 3.6 [Similar Products API CURL Call](#36-similar-products-api-curl-call) <br/>

-## Overview

-The Walmart Recipe service can be used to map partner recipes with products in the Walmart Grocery Catalog.
-The service provides real time mapping of recipe ingredients to available grocery catalog products at a Walmart store level.
-The document lists onboarding steps along with API specification required to perform the Partner Recipes to Walmart Grocery Catalog integration.

-The sequence diagram below represents the high-level architecture of the overall flow.
-The onboarding section lists the steps required to: onboard a new partner, register recipes, and invoke mapping APIs.
-API documentation lists the API details along with sample request/response body.

 ## Recipe Service Flow